 - A documented history of capillary leakage problems

-- History of pediatric multi-systemic inflamatory syndrome after suffering from Covid
+- History of pediatric multi-systemic inflammatory syndrome after suffering from Covid

-- A recommendation following a multi-disciplinary medical consultation not to administer a second dose following a severe reaction to the first dose eg myrocarditis, Guillan-Barré syndrome
+- A recommendation following a multi-disciplinary medical consultation not to administer a second dose following a severe reaction to the first dose eg myocarditis, Guillan-Barré syndrome

 There are also some conditions that have a temporary medical contra-indication